danielmartin0/Cerys-Moon-of-Fulgora/README.md

 ## Features

 - Brand new gameplay:
     - Uncover ancient wrecks from multiple layers of ice.
     - Repair machine ruins by various methods.
     - Defrost your factory with a new mechanic, different to Aquilo.
     - Solve the workings of plutonium.
     - Unlike planets, the play area is finite.
 Terrain curves as you approach the moon's edge.
 - Traditional mining is combined with a novel recycling chain based on nuclear components.
 Iron is a scarce resource, providing challenge in the early-game.
 - It is said that due to the solar wind, cargo pods cannot drop resources onto Cerys (without researching a specific technology.)
 - There are no changes to vanilla content, so it is simple to include Cerys in existing saves.
+    - There are no new entity or recipe restrictions on vanilla planets, no tweaks to vanilla gameplay, and no new recipes that change vanilla items into each other.
 - Ultimately, Cerys is a set of puzzles and mechanics that long-time Factorio players will enjoy.
     - In some ways it is closer to a Factorio puzzle game than a Space Age planet on the first playthrough.

 ---